2.1 Understand the social environment of road transport and the rules governing it

 Action to be taken in the event of equipment malfunction

-Where the tachograph malfunctions and/or becomes unusable during the course of a journey, the instrument must be repaired by an authorised workshop as soon as possible but in any case, within seven days.
+Under EU 165/2014 article 37(1) and TCA annex 31c section 2(16), where the tachograph malfunctions and/or becomes unusable during the course of a journey, the instrument must be repaired by an authorised workshop as soon as possible but in any case, within seven days.
 During this time, the driver must make manual entries to record all periods of driving, rest, availability and other work.
 These can be made on the back of a tachograph chart using the grid provided for this purpose.
 The registration number of the vehicle, start/finish times and places must also be recorded.
 The reason for the manual entry should be recorded on the chart.

 In the case of a digital tachograph, where the machine or card malfunctions or the driver has lost the card, the driver must take a printout at the start of their duty and write their name and either driver licence number of digital tachograph card number on the reverse of the printout and sign it.